elasticdog/elasticdog-com/quartz/content/Inbox.md

   idiot.
 What about other universal language (nuclear waste, space probes).

 * Is [[We Learn Through Mistakes]] related to work organization and autonomy?
 We need the freedom to be creative, but the structure in how we work and the process can be more organized to make it efficient.

+- Why I prefer a Digital Garden over a Zettelkasten...too much polish, the term "permanent notes" implies static and unchanging where I think having seed/sapling/fruit together is all fine.
+- Keep a flat structure without hierarchy...promotes serendipity, less cognitive overhead in trying to apply and maintain a taxonomy.
+Tags can be useful, in moderation.
+- Decision making...even smart people make terrible mistakes: https://fs.blog/smart-decisions/#smart_people_make_terrible_decisions